jambuur/APEDSK99/README.md

 4. executes the command including updating the relevant FD1771 and CRU "registers"
 5. executes the opposite of steps 3, 2 and 1

+Memory decoding and interrupt generation is done through a 16V8 GAL.
+It was my first experience with these magic devices and needless to say I am hooked (yes I know they are sort of obsolete).

 ### *APEDSK99 Construction*

 Putting the APEDSK99 shield together is straightforward.

 The KiCad files can be sent to your favourite online PCB maker (I use [JCLPCB](https://jlcpcb.com/)).

-The two things that need a little bit of attention are:
+The three things that need a little bit of attention are:

 #### 1. mounting the [edge connector](img/CONN22x2P44P25401.jpg)
 - The bottom row of pins need to be [bent 90 degrees downwards and the top row slightly bent upwards](img/APEDSK99conn.jpg)